How to find

 Doors and windows are secure with personal keys

 Good lighting alone makes a huge difference.
-Areas that feel uncomfortable at night often lack proper
+Areas that feel

-outdoor lights.
-If you can’t visit in person, ask for recent photos or videos of the exterior and common
+can’t visit in person, ask for recent photos or videos of the

-areas.
-A genuine housing provider won’t hesitate.
+exterior and common areas.
+A genuine housing provider won’t

 Careful with roommates

 Shared housing saves money, but roommate safety matters.
-If you’re joining a shared apartment, ask how
+If you’re

-roommates are selected.
-Some student housing providers conduct background checks or at least basic
+student housing providers conduct background checks or at least

-verification.
+basic verification.
 Ensure this basic checklist:

 Criminal background checks.